Margaret Haughery: Margaret Statue

-Almost immediately a committee was appointed to oversee the erection of a statue in Margaret's honour.
-A site was purchased between Camp, Prytania and Clio streets.
-Alexander Doyle, a young sculptor, was commissioned.
-The statue was fashioned from old photographs, first moulded in clay.
-This was sent to Italy where it was reproduced in Carrera marble.
-The statue was returned to New York from Italy after a time, but the commissioners of the monument declined to accept it, owing to imperfections in the marble.
-The sculptor at once procured another block and assured the commission that a perfect statue, according to model, would be shipped so as to reach New Orleans by May 1884.
+A committee was formed to oversee the project, and a site was acquired between Camp, Prytania, and Clio Streets.
+Sculptor Alexander Doyle was commissioned to produce the monument.
+Using photographs as references, the statue was first modelled in clay and then sent to Italy to be carved in Carrara marble.
+The initial version was returned to New York but was rejected by the commission due to flaws in the marble.
+A replacement block was secured, and Doyle assured the committee that a revised statue matching the approved model would be delivered to New Orleans by May 1884.

-The monument was unveiled on 9 July 1884, two years after her death, by children from every orphanage in the city.
-Ex-Governor Francis T. Nicholls delivered a speech, and also present were the lady commissioners, the executive committee, New Orleans Mayor J. Valsin Guillotte, members of the city council and many others.
-The statue cost $6,000 which was donated in nickels and dimes – "No large sums would be accepted."
-The statue bears one word only, her name, Margaret.
-The statue of her was sculpted to resemble how she looked, sitting in her own office door, or driving in her own little cart.
+The monument was unveiled on 9 July 1884, two years after Margaret’s death, by children representing every orphanage in the city.
+Former Governor Francis T. Nicholls delivered an address at the ceremony.
+Also in attendance were the female commissioners, members of the executive committee, New Orleans Mayor J. Valsin Guillotte, members of the city council, and other officials.
+The cost of the statue was $6,000, raised through small donations, as "No large sums would be accepted".
+The monument bears only a single inscription: her name, Margaret.
+The figure was designed to reflect her appearance as she was known locally, seated at the doorway of her office or driving her small cart.

-(Doyle was to carve other prominent monuments in New Orleans.)
+Doyle later produced other prominent monuments in New Orleans.